-- this Test Security Manual - the appropriate documents for their role - the BTC Guide for building testing coordinators - specific instructions as communicated in newsletters or direct communications from the Office of Assessment Logistics - the Test Administration Manual (TAM) for test administrators and proctors - this includes test administrators for MSAA and the TCAP-Alt assessments in the receipt of a certificate, which should be kept on file at the district level.
-Depending on the WIDA assessment or part of the test, the certificate may need to be updated annually.
+- this Test Security Manual - the appropriate documents for their role - the BTC Guide for building testing coordinators - specific instructions as communicated in newsletters or direct communications from the Assessment Logistics team - the Test Administration Manual (TAM) for test administrators and proctors - this includes test administrators for alternate assessments

 Optionally, training should also incorporate the online learning courses for test administrators and building testing coordinators.
-Information about the online learning courses are available on Livebinders (keyword: online training).
+Information about the online learning courses is available on LiveBinders (keyword: online training).

-For WIDA assessments there are specific online training courses available through the educator http://wida.us Secure Portal account.
-Successful completion of the courses results
+For WIDA assessments there are specific online training courses available through the educator Secure Portal account (http://wida.us).
+Successful completion of the courses results in the receipt of a certificate, which should be kept on file at the district level.
+Depending on the WIDA assessment or part of the test, the certificate may need to be updated annually.